 Capacity Naturally those who carry lots of gear will need more space than others, but if you plan on bringing back more than you originally packed, look for bags with storage expansion, and ones that weigh in a bit lighter than other long-haulers.
 A cache of external pockets are also welcome features to keep quick-grab items like a rain jacket handy.
 More minimalist?
 You can opt for bags with a slimmer profile or those that are a bit heavier, like four-wheel models with more robust telescoping handles and reinforced hard plastic at the corners and bottom.

 Usability Bags used by urban/suburban travelers face a different world than those used for visiting developing countries or snow-choked mountains.
 Durability is important, but ease of movement matters just as much, which is why most rolling suitcases come with four — or eight — spinner wheels.
 If you frequent the French Riviera or other high-class locales, leather is always a fashion-forward choice.
 But if you plan on visiting more rugged environments with variable weather, target packs designed with more durability — semi-hard or hard floors, larger roller-style wheels that can conquer cobblestones and dirt paths.
 Lots of grab handles also make it easier to toss onto a bus.

-Test Results: Travelpro Maxlite 5 29-Inch Expandable Spinner (Best for Durability)
+Test Results: Travelpro Maxlite 5 29-Inch Expandable Spinner (Most Durable)

 What We Like